premkumarkarthikeyan/Ex-3--AAI/README.md

 </H1>

 ## Aim:
-   To construct a python program to implement approximate inference using Gibbs Sampling.</br>
+   To construct a python program to implement approximate inferencE using Gibbs Sampling.</br>
 ## Algorithm:
    Step 1: Bayesian Network Definition and CPDs:<br>
     <ul> <li>Define the Bayesian network structure using the BayesianNetwork class from pgmpy.models.</li>